 - 1 cup warm water

-- Mix apple cider vinegar and liquid dish soap in a bowl of water
+- Mix apple cider vinegar and liquid dish soap in a bowl of water and stir

 - Soak all your makeup brushes in the bowl for 10-15 minutes

 - Rinse them under water

 - Place them on a towel to dry

 Antibacterial and full of moisturizing compounds, coconut oil makes an excellent option to get your bristles squeaky clean.1 Not to mention, how soft and supple your skin feels after a stroke of coconut oil.

 - 1 tablespoon coconut oil

 - Dampen your makeup brushes and rub them against a bar soap

 - In a bowl of warm water, add the coconut oil and mix